kennetchaz/symmetric-typing/downloads/soul/linux/README.md

-To try the hein layout on Linux you can use the `xmodmap` definition in this folder.
-Just try this command and keep your Solemak cheatsheet near you:
+To try the Soul layout on Linux you can use the `xmodmap` definition in this folder.

-    $ xmodmap hein.xmodmap
+    $ xmodmap soul.xmodmap

-The hein layout will last only for the current session, when you will restart your computer you will have your usual layout.
+The Soul layout will last only for the current session, when you will restart your computer you will have your usual layout.

-If you want to have a more permanent setup than you can use the xkb definition file (it's just named `hein`) and put it in your xkb symbols folder, which depends on your distribution.
+If you want to have a more permanent setup than you can use the xkb definition file (it's just named `soul`) and put it in your xkb symbols folder, which depends on your distribution.
 In my case, since I'm using fedora in this moment, the right location is: